Inpatient Rehabilitation Unit

 The Inpatient Rehabilitation Unit accepts patients who:

 - Require 24-hour rehabilitative nursing.

-- Are able to tolerate a relatively intense therapy program consisting of at least three hours of therapy (PT, OT or Speech) five days a week.
+- Are able to tolerate a relatively intense therapy program consisting of at least three hours of therapy (PT, OT and/or Speech) five days a week.
 Therapy may include activities such as bathing, dressing, balance, gait training, fine motor exercises, swallowing, cognitive or speaking activities.

-- Need at least two types of therapies.
+- Need at least two differing types of therapies.